sandiegopython/test-driven-django-development/tutorials/09-readable-urls.rst

 Our current URL structure doesn't tell us much about the blog entries, so let's add date and title information to help users and also search engines better identify the entry.

 For this purpose, we're going to use the URL scheme:
-``/year/month/day/slug/``
+``/year/month/day/pk-slug/``

-Slug is a term coined by the newspaper industry for a unique identifier for a newspaper article.
+Slug is a term coined by the newspaper industry for a short identifier for a newspaper article.
 In our case, we'll be using the Django ``django.template.defaultfilters.slugify()`` method to convert our text title into a slugified version.
 For example, "This Is A Test Title" would be converted to lowercase, and spaces replaced by dashes into "this-is-a-test-title."

 First, let's update our Model to handle the new slug field.